api3dao/old-api3-docs/docs/airnode/v0.8/grp-providers/tutorial/quick-deploy-container/README.md

 This tutorial did not address making a request on-chain as its purpose was simply to quickly deploy a functional Airnode.

-Finally, we tested the API integration using the
+Finally the API integration was tested using the
 [HTTP gateway](../../guides/build-an-airnode/http-gateways.md#http-gateway).
-Note that we only made a HTTP request via CURL and Airnode queried the API provider and sent us back the response.
+You made a CURL request (using HTTP) to the HTTP gateway and Airnode queried the API provider and sent back a response.
 All of this was performed without accessing the blockchain.